jayvicsanantonio/tracknstick-api/README.md

 ## Database Migrations

-Database schema changes are managed using Knex.js.
+Database schema changes are managed using Knex.

 - **Apply Migrations:** To apply all pending migrations and bring the database schema up to date:
   ```bash